What is immunotherapy?

 There are four main types of immunotherapy that researchers are studying to treat metastatic breast cancer:

 - monoclonal antibodies

-Monoclonal antibodies can be made in a laboratory.
-They attack very specific parts of a cancer cell.
+Monoclonal antibodies attack very specific parts of a cancer cell.
+They can be made in a laboratory.
 Monoclonal antibodies can be “naked,” meaning they work alone.
-They can also be “conjugated,” meaning that they’re joined to a radioactive particle or a chemotherapy drug.
+They can also be “conjugated,” meaning they’re joined to a radioactive particle or a chemotherapy drug.

-A number of other monoclonal antibodies are currently being studied as treatments for advanced breast cancer.
+Researchers are currently studying a number of other monoclonal antibodies as treatments for advanced breast cancer.